STEM Week is October 21st to 25th – See activities and add your own!

 A Sun-Powered Sprint

-Jss Participant And Car
+JSS Participant and Car

 A team of two girls pulled their solar-powered car into the pit stop area and used some hot glue to readjust the wheels, which were actually plastic juice bottle tops.
 With the Junior Solar Sprint about to start, they wanted to be sure their entry would run straight and fast.